isabella232/identicons/README.md

 # [Identicons](https://identiverse.dev/)

-> An Open Source Identity Icons System.
+An Open Source Identity Icons System.

+&nbsp;
+&nbsp;

 ### Introducing Identicons

-> Auth0 is releasing a set of royalty-free, free-to-use icons and clipart representing fundamental identity concepts and artifacts frequently used to describe topologies and solutions in presentations, specifications and documentation.
+Auth0 is releasing a set of royalty-free, free-to-use icons and clipart representing fundamental identity concepts and artifacts frequently used to describe topologies and solutions in presentations, specifications and documentation.
 Please read more [here](https://auth0.com/blog/).

 &nbsp;
 &nbsp;

 ### How to use them?

-> You can download the set of icons or just the icons that you need from the [Identicons](https://identicons.dev) website.
+You can download the set of icons or just the icons that you need from the [Identicons](https://identicons.dev) website.

 &nbsp;
 &nbsp;